-Dividend Payout Ratio Calculator: How to Plan Your Investment Strategy
+Dividend Payout Ratio Calculator: How to Plan Your Investment Strategy in 2025

 The dividend payout ratio serves as a critical metric in evaluating a company's financial health and shareholder return strategy.
 This ratio reveals how much of a company's earnings flow back to shareholders versus what gets reinvested into business operations.
 While a high payout ratio might signal attractive immediate returns, it could also indicate limited growth potential or unsustainable dividend practices.